-In this appendix, we first summarize the concepts and notations that are used in conventional, i.e. multiple-preparation, QIP (see Section A1) and that we need to then introduce our non-conventional, single-preparation, approach to QIP (see Section A2) for an arbitrary number of qubits.
+In this Appendix, we first summarize the concepts and notations that are used in conventional, i.e., multiplepreparation, QIP (see Sec.
+A 1) and that we need, in order to then introduce our nonconventional, single-preparation, approach to QIP (see Sec.
+A 2) for an arbitrary number of qubits.